The lineback cattle has been an integral part of rural New England society for more than 200 years!

 In the wild, lineback cattle are hunted by animals such as wolves, grizzly bears, black bears, cougars, and coyotes.
 In addition, scavenger birds such as vultures also feed on dead lineback cattle.

 Lineback cattle primarily eat grass.
 They spend between 6-11 hours per day grazing in large grasslands.
 They also will eat twigs, leaves or vegetables, fruits, and grains.
-Many farmers incorporate nutritious grains in their diet.
+Many farmers incorporate nutritious grains into their diets.

 As mentioned, predators mostly include mammals such as wolves, bears, cougars, and coyotes.
 Therefore, farmers must ensure they have a well-protected pasture or that the cattle are in a safe area at night.